Brave Combat Federation: Return to Jordan and Super Lightweight debut

-London extravaganza and South America tour
+London and South America tour

 On July 25, BRAVE Combat Federation made its much-anticipated debut in London.
 With a seven-fight card in an invite-only show with hundreds of influencers, celebrities, and politicians.
 In the main event, Bubba Jenkins successfully defended his Featherweight title against Brazil's Lucas Mineiro.

 A little more than a month later, BRAVE made its annual trip to Brazil, once again hosting an event in Belo Horizonte.
 In the main event, newly crowned Lightweight world champion Luan Santiago ended up submitted in the first seconds of his bout against Cleiton Silva, who became the fifth BRAVE CF Lightweight titleholder.

 A week later, BRAVE returned to Colombia, when former UFC fighter Felipe Silva made his promotional debut.
 Silva scored a TKO victory over Dumar Roa, while Luana Pinheiro became the first woman with two BRAVE CF wins, by submitting Yasmeli Araque also in the first round of BRAVE 26.

 KHK World Championships

 After successful events in Abu Dhabi and Romania, BRAVE Combat Federation turned its attention to its biggest show ever, which took place on November 15 in Isa Town, Bahrain.
 BRAVE CF 29 crowned the first-ever KHK World Champion, in a one-night, four-men, openweight tournament, that included Brazilians Guto Inocente and Kleber Orgulho, as well as Russian powerhouse Azamat Murzakanov and Lebanon superstar Mohammad Fakhreddine.

 After two fights in one night, Azamat Murzakanov came out victorious.
-He took home US$100,000, and also became the provisional holder of the KHK belt, weighing 6,2 kg of gold.
+He took home US$100,000, and also became the provisional holder of the KHK belt, weighing 6.2 kg of gold.